eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 Peering allows EOS nodes to propagate and synchronize the distributed blockchain state by receiving and relaying blocks and/or transactions to other nodes.
 Any node that is configured to send and receive data in a peer-to-peer fashion is considered a "peer".
 This adds redundancy and allows for faster response times to client queries and requests.
 Therefore, peering is key to the decentralized operation and incremental growth of the EOS blockchain.

 > ℹ️ Peering is enabled through the EOS peer-to-peer (p2p) network protocol and it is what makes possible the blockchain's decentralized operation.

+## Why you need nodes/peers

+In the EOS blockchain, nodes can be configured to operate in different ways.
+It is this flexibility in having nodes serve various roles which allows for a more distributed load and a smoother blockchain experience to the end user.
+Some of the node types in EOS include, but are not limited to:

+* **Producing Nodes**: produce blocks to be added to the chain
+* **Relay Nodes**: validate/relay blocks and/or transactions
+* **API Nodes**: respond to API queries from clients via HTTP
+* **History Nodes**: stores chain data for L2 history solutions
+* etc.

+Therefore, when set up as peers EOS nodes typically validate the blocks and transactions they receive and relay them to other peers if valid.
+Nodes can also be set up to respond to API requests from clients, provide historical data about blocks and transactions, etc.